fasalmhd14/SQL---Finanace-Supply-Chain-Analytics/README.md

 GUIDED PROJECT: This Project is part of the SQL Module in the Data Analysis Bootcamp by Codebasics.

-These SQL queries generate reports from a database of around 1.5 million records, related to Finance and Supply Chain, of a Multinational Hardware Manufacturing Company.
+These SQL queries generate reports from a database of around 1.5 million records, on metrics related to Finance and Supply Chain  like Revenue, Forecsat Accuracy etc., of a Multinational Hardware Manufacturing Company.

 This project helped me to learn the following Topics in SQL AND Particularly MySQL :